amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 <div align="center">

-# Introduction to the Vim Text Editor
+# How to Use the Vim Text Editor
 <h3 align="center" id="author">
    Written by <a href="https://www.linkedin.com/in/profpan396/">Professor Pan, M.Ed.</a>
    <div align="center">